jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/useallowanceof.md

     if (_distributedAmount < _minReturnedTokens) revert INADEQUATE_DISTRIBUTION_AMOUNT();
     ```

 3. The following scoped block is a bit of a hack to prevent a "Stack too deep" error.
-Define a variable outside of the scope that'll be set within the scope but later referenced again outside.

-    ```solidity
-    // Define variables that will be needed outside the scoped section below.
-    // Keep a reference to the fee amount that was paid. uint256 _feeAmount;

-    // Scoped section prevents stack too deep. `_projectOwner`, `_feeDiscount`, and `_netAmount` only used within scope.
+    // Scoped section prevents stack too deep. `_fee`, `_projectOwner`, `_feeDiscount`, and `_netAmount` only used within scope.
     { ... }
     ```
+    1. Get a reference to the fee.

+        ```solidity
+        // Get a reference to the fee amount that was paid.
+        uint256 _feeAmount;
+        ```

-    1. Get a reference to the project owner, who will be the beneficiary of the paid fee.
+    2. Get a reference to the project owner, who will be the beneficiary of the paid fee.

         ```solidity
         // Get a reference to the project owner, which will receive tokens from paying the platform fee.